Search in medicinals

 Properties: Acrid; warm.

-Channel entry: spleen, stomach, and kidney channels.
+Channel entry: Spleen, stomach, and kidney channels.

 - Warms the center and relieves pain: Center cold with abdominal pain, cold-damp with